Recognizing people for their efforts and showing them the company values their contributions motivates them to maximize their performance.

 3. promote qualified women from within.

-The promotion process needs to be clear to everyone in the organization.
-When it comes to promotions, only a quarter (24%) of women say they have a clear understanding of the criteria that are used for evaluation for promotion.
+Only 24% of women understand the criteria for promotion.
 39% have a general sense, 20% say promotion criteria are not clear and 17% say they have no idea.

 4. give women credit and celebrate their accomplishments

-Women are often undervalued by others.
-When women and men work together on tasks, women are given less credit for successful outcomes and blamed more for failure.
-You can change this by
+Others often undervalue women.
+When women and men work together on tasks, people give women less credit for successful outcomes and blame them more for failure.

 5. offer flexible and supportive employee benefits.

-There is a push to offer more flexible and supportive employee benefits.
-Making work-life balance a priority in your organization helps everyone.
-The pandemic highlighted the need for organizations to be more adaptive and less rigid in how they do things.
+We all know the need for organizations to be more adaptive and less rigid in how they do things.
 Offer flexible hours for everyone, not just for women and mothers.

 6. integrate skill and professional development